View Document Text

 Item 6 Performance-Based Fees and Side-By-Side Management

-We do not accept performance-based fees or participate in side-by-side management.
-Performance-
+Van Clemens Financial does not accept performance-based fees or engage in side-by-side

-based fees are fees that are based on a share of a capital gains or capital appreciation of a client's
+management.
+Performance-based fees are based on a share of capital gains or capital appreciation of a

-based fees.
-Our fees are calculated as described in the Fees and Compensation section above and
+alongside those without such fees.
+Our fees are asset-based (or as described in Item 5 – Fees and

-are not charged on the basis of a share of capital gains upon, or capital appreciation of, the funds in
+Compensation) and are not charged as a share of capital gains or appreciation in client accounts.

 Item 7 Types of Clients